10 Total Task Chaining Examples to Enhance ABA Therapy Outcomes

 3. Expressing feelings

 Each step is reinforced through prompting and practice, allowing individuals to gradually master the entire sequence independently.
-This method not only fosters emotional regulation but also builds confidence, as children experience success at each stage.
+This method not only fosters but also builds confidence, as children experience success at each stage.

 Each box represents a step in managing tantrums.
 Follow the arrows to see how each action builds on the previous one, helping individuals learn to cope better.